Using the NIC post-COVID

-Users must acknowledge risk and agree to the SOP via email prior to NIC use.
+Users must acknowledge risk and agree to the SOP via Bookitlab prior to NIC use.

 An inherent risk of exposure to COVID-19 exists where other people are present, where people have recently been present, and where air circulation is shared with multiple rooms.
 By using the NIC you accept this risk of COVID-19 exposure.

-Please reply to this email stating that you accept this risk and that you will follow these rules:
+By reserving via Bookitlab you confirm acceptance of this risk and that you will follow these rules:

 - If you feel ill, you should NOT come into the NIC.